qiuqiangkong/audio_flow/README.md

 # AudioFlow: Audio Generation with Flow Matching

-This repository contains tutorial of audio generation with flow matching implemented with PyTorch.
-Any modality signals, including text, audio, MIDI, image, video can be converted to audio by using conditional flow matching.
-The following figure shows the framework.
+This repository contains a tutorial on audio generation using conditional flow matching implemented in PyTorch.
+Signals from any modality, including text, audio, MIDI, images, and video, can be converted to audio using conditional flow matching.
+The figure below shows the framework.

 ![Framework](./assets/framework.png)